bsc-quantic/pypickup/README.md

 To check what are all the available packages in the remote repository and which of them would be downloaded:

 ```
-pypickup config --show                  # Shows the filters that will be applied for commands 'add' and 'update'
+pypickup config --show                  # Shows the filters that will be applied for command 'add'

 pypickup add numpy                      # Downloads the whole package 'numpy', considering the active filters
 pypickup rm numpy                       # Removes the whole package 'numpy'